ivy-net/Ivynet/devops/README.md

 For example ensure lack of trailing white spaces, but also passing the cargo clippy checks.
 Further information about pre-commit usage in the ivynet repo can be found in the [PreCommit](./PreCommit.md) document.

+## GitHub Actions

+For more information on how the build and deploy is automated in ivynet project check [this](./GitHubActions.md) document.

 ## Ansible

 Ansible is the tools used to configure backend and client.